 Things we’re just doing more of:

-- Daily standups – We use Zoom, or switch to other conferencing systems if participants require it.
+We use Zoom or switch to other conferencing systems if participants require it.
 We prefer to use video in these calls so that everyone is engaged and starts to make more personal connections.

-- Daily collaboration time – Usually after the standup we will reserve between 30-90 minutes for team collaboration.
-The use (or disuse) of this time is up to the team, but we keep the time open in case we need to be able to pull the whole team together.
-This reduces the need for developers to spend too much time being a calendar jockey.
-If the time isn’t needed, everyone can get back to their individual work.
+Usually, after the standup we will reserve between 30-90 minutes for team collaboration.
+The use (or disuse) of this time is up to the team.
+However, we keep the time open in case we need to be able to pull the whole team together.
+This reduces the need for developers to spend too much time being calendar jockey.
+If the time isn’t needed, everyone can get back to their work.

-- The project record, agile board, etc, are in Jira – At many customers we use a different tool (Github, Azure DevOps, we’ve seen it all), but the concept remains the same: Everything goes into the tool.
-Acceptance criteria, status, comments, test results, new requirements, etc. For a distributed team, it is absolutely imperative that none of this is stored in physical artifacts, like a whiteboard scrum board.
+For many customers, we use a different tool (Github, Azure DevOps, we’ve seen it all), but the concept remains the same: Everything goes into the tool.
+Acceptance criteria, status, comments, test results, new requirements, etc. For a distributed team, none of this must be stored in physical artifacts, like a whiteboard scrum board.
 For teams that are only partially remote, this is a constant temptation and must be resisted or you turn your remote team members into 2nd-class citizens and the whole structure quickly breaks down.

-- Project communication is in Slack – Our development teams each have a dedicated Slack channel that is the central clearinghouse communication.
-This allows team members to stay apprised of what is going on on the project.
-In-person discussions still happen, but even then, try to summarize in Slack: “Mary and I were just talking about the toolbar design and we think it might make sense to …”
+Our development teams each have a dedicated Slack channel that is the central clearinghouse communication.
+This allows team members to stay apprised of what is going on in the project.
+In-person discussions still happen; even then, try to summarize in Slack: “Mary and I were just talking about the toolbar design and we think it might make sense to …”

-- Ad hoc video calls and screen sharing – When that Slack discussion surfaces something that we need to look at more closely, we jump on a quick 1-1 Zoom call to share screens and engage in some more dedicated time on an issue.
-Having that call one click away is the equivalent to “I’ll drop by your desk”.
+When that Slack discussion surfaces something that we need to look at more closely, we jump on a quick 1-1 Zoom call to share screens.
+We engage in some more dedicated time on an issue.
+Having that call one click away is the equivalent of “I’ll drop by your desk”.
 Quick and efficient.

-- DevOps – The way that DevOps manifests in the development process is mostly in terms of development practice and automation.
-Automation helps a lot for distributed teams, but the biggest help is consistency of practice.
-This is your chance to double-down on your distributed version control methodology, and make sure all developers are on board with trunk-based development, git-flow, or whatever you have chosen as a team.
+The way that DevOps manifests in the development process is mostly in terms of development practice and automation.
+Automation helps a lot for distributed teams, but the biggest help is the consistency of practice.
+This is your chance to double down on your distributed version control methodology.
+It’s your chance to ensure all developers are on board with trunk-based development, git-flow, or what your team has chosen.
 Get those automated checks and tests set up for pull requests!

-Hopefully sharing what we do at Mindset and the kinds of changes we have made has planted a few seeds about how you can adapt your own teams to this new environment.
+Hopefully sharing what we do at Mindset and our recent changes plant a few seeds about how you can adapt your teams to this new environment.
 If you’d like to talk more about this, or if you want to take advantage of a virtual design thinking session to simultaneously build team cohesion and tackle a thorny problem in your SAP implementation, be in touch!

-If you’re interested in DevOps, we also invite you to register for and attend our virtual DevOps day on April 24th.
+If you’re interested in DevOps, we invite you to register for our virtual DevOps day on April 24th.
 Register HERE.
 This is a chance for those pursuing DevOps strategies for their SAP development organizations to come together, learn, and discuss together.